Action movies are a long favourite of movie fans across the world. If you want to write one, here are some points to consider before you get started.

 All have their pros and cons, so if you want to use one of these templates, feel free.
 However, whichever you chose, remember:

-- Your character must be Badass.
-Audience likes to imagine being in the character's place, but somebody who keeps having his ass handed to him is both annoying and boring, and his credentials as action hero are questionable.
+- Your character must be badass.
+Audiences like to imagine being in the character's place, but somebody who keeps having his ass handed to him is both annoying and boring, and his credentials as an Action Hero are questionable.
+See Write a Badass for more advice on this.

 - The Invincible Hero is boring, a Mary Sue and unlikeable, and gimmicks you'd have to use to justify giving him a challenge will shred Willing Suspension of Disbelief to little pieces that won't hold the story together.